ChanWinnie/project-theTravellersLog/README.md

 <img src="./screenshots/planYourTrip.png" width="600px">

 Another feature of this site is that users can use their trip destination to search for nearby places of interest.
 A user can select from a range of categories: dining, lodging, nightlife, tourist attractions, shopping, outdoors, and usefuls.
 The results are then mapped as markers on the map component.
-When a marker is selected, users are given extra information about the site (eg. price and rating).
+When a marker is selected, users are given extra information about the site: price and rating (if applicable).

 <img src="./screenshots/searchNearBy.png" width="600px">